Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Experiments

-We saw a decrease in performance on IBM quantum devices compared to the classical simulation due to noise, particularly affecting the success rate of vertex questions (Fig. \ref{fig:g14_error_hanoi}, \ref{fig:error_byquestion}).
-We give two reasons for this:
+This strategy was submitted to $11$ IBM quantum devices with $4$ or more qubits (Fig. \ref{fig:g14_error}).
+A decrease in performance was observed on IBM quantum devices compared to the classical simulation due to noise, particularly affecting the success rate of vertex questions (Fig. \ref{fig:g14_error_hanoi}, \ref{fig:error_byquestion}).
+There are several possible sources of noise:

-\begin{enumerate} \item Vertex questions are more sensitive to bit flips, as any 1-bit error will result in the answer violating the rules $X_j\ket{cc} \rightarrow \ket{c_ac_b}$, while the same is not true for edge questions, since bit flips may not necessarily make the answers agree $X_j\ket{c_ac_b} \centernot\rightarrow \ket{cc}$.
-This asymmetry comes from the rules of the game. \item As the strategy depends on entanglement, error in the entangling CX gates disrupts the strategy. \end{enumerate}
+\begin{enumerate} \item Vertex questions are more sensitive to bit flips, as any 1-bit error will result in the answer violating the rules $X_j\ket{cc} \rightarrow \ket{c_ac_b}$, while the same is not true for edge questions, since bit flips may not necessarily make the answers agree $X_j\ket{c_ac_b} \centernot\rightarrow \ket{cc}$ (see Section \ref{sec:sample_complexity}).
+This asymmetry comes from the rules of the game.

+\item As the resource state depends on entanglement, error in entangling 2-qubit gates disrupts the strategy.